lynxe585/Will-the-AI-bubble-burst-or-boom/README.md

   > **"History doesn't repeat itself, but it often rhymes."** — Mark Twain

 In the late 1990s, global markets experienced the Dot-com Bubble.
 Investors believed “the internet will change the world,” driving a violent rally in technology stocks, especially internet names and infrastructure players such as Cisco, Intel, Qualcomm, and the NASDAQ index.
 The bubble burst in 2000–2001, triggering a major correction in US equities.
+Under this analytical lens, we have identified eight benchmark companies AMD, AMZN, GOOGL, META, MSFT, NVDA, ORCL, and PLTR to test the decoupling hypothesis.

 Since 2023, markets have entered an AI Boom with a very similar narrative: